Skip to main content

 External IRB Submissions

-If it is determined during review of an initial study submission that reliance would be more appropriate or is required, the MSU PI will be contacted by the MSU reliance coordinator to submit a request for review by an external IRB.
+If it is determined during review of an initial study submission that reliance would be more appropriate or is required, the MSU PI will be contacted by the MSU IRB Reliance office to submit a request for review by an external IRB.

 MSU PI Responsibilities